h2tomohiro/my-website/README.md

 They would come to this site to consult or ask someone to make web application or website because they don't have enough human resources or knowledge to make it.

 # what information they want to find and when they are likely to return.
-They want to find how much it is to make what they need and what kind of application our company can make.
+They want to find how much it is and what kind of website our company can make.

 # Stack
 - HTML